neelsmith/greeksyntaxannotator/README.md

-It uses the same model of Greek syntax described in [this Julia package](https://neelsmith.github.io/GreekSyntax), and serializes annotatoins to the same file format documented there.
+It uses the same model of Greek syntax described in [this Julia package](https://neelsmith.github.io/GreekSyntax), and serializes annotations to the  file format documented there.

 ## Status

-Version 1.0 is an initial release.
+Version 2.0 is a complete rewrite.
 Its main features are:

 - load a citable corpus from CEX source
 - annotate syntax as summarized above